 EasyCache is a simplistic yet well documented caching library focused towards Android in making the retrieval and serialization of objects for short term storage simplistic.
 Using a combination of annotations and a strong class structure EasyCache makes it efficient to quickly retrieve and store objects for later.

 Analyse Your Conversations through Natural Language Processing

-Using Natural Language Processing and data management techniques FCE allows for a user to see the subjects brought up in a Facebook conversation and whether that conversation was a negative or positive experience.
-Using libraries such as D3 and NLTK the application makes it easy to display conversation metrics and information.
-I thoroughly enjoyed making this because it was something I hadn't experimented with before
+Employing Natural Language Processing and data management techniques, FCE allows for a user to see the subjects brought up in a Facebook conversation and determine whether the conversation was negative or positive.
+Using libraries such as D3 and NLTK, the application makes it easy to display conversation metrics and information.
+The project was thoroughly enjoyable as it was a project that had not been previously experimented.

 Quick And Simple Way To Take Screenshots

 Built on top of BitBar, a simple dock framework, the tool allows for easy screenshots.
 The app utilizes AppleScript and shell to activate the machine’s screen capture tool and then redirects the image to where the user wants.

 Advanced Dynamic Packaging System For On The Fly App Modification